lam-man/today-i-learned/kubernetes/Network-Questions.md

     - Istio destination rules can also be used to configure advanced features like connection pool size, circuit breaking, and timeout settings.
 These settings allow you to control the behavior of the service and handle situations like high traffic or service outages.
 - [ ] How `iptables` got used by envoy?
 - [ ] How `iptables` works for traffic routing?
+- [X] L4 load balancer will not touch data, then how the backend servers know how to decrypt it?
+  - Nope.
+LB does nothing except message (request) forwarding.
+At the very beginning (hand shake step), LB will have a backend server to establish the connection.
+Then, all the information change are between client and the specific backend server.
+LB just transfer the information using NAT.